 The Pagoda style

 Architecture has multi-roofed structures stabilized with a broad base that narrows as you move higher.
 This style saw its advent in Nepal in the thirteenth century and was spread to China by Araniko and his artists.
 The Pashupati temple, Changu Narayan, and Nyatapola of Bhaktapur, all bear this style.

 The Stupa or Chaitya Style

 Architecture is mainly used in Buddhist shrines, examples of which can be seen in Swayambhunath and Boudha structures.
-This style is attributed to having a broad base that tapers as the structure moves higher.
+This style is attributed to having a broad base that tapers as the system moves higher.
 It believes that Emperor Ashoka introduced this structure to Nepal.

 The Shikhara Style

 another popular style that can be seen in Nepali architecture.
 This is characterized by tall artistic pyramidal buildings with a Gajur at the top and is primarily connected with Hindu temples.
-The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this form of architecture.
+The Krishna Mandir and Mahaboudha in Patan Durbar Square are fine examples of this architecture.